-Guests of The Casitas receive discounted green fees at Cypress Ridge.
+Cypress Ridge Golf Club is designed by PGA tour winner Peter Jacobson.
 Golf instruction packages are also available from the pros at this 4.5 star (out of 5) facility.
-What?s more fun than improving your game and staying at The Casitas?
+What’s more fun than improving your game and staying at The Casitas?
 Nothing.
 Call or write for details.

 Black Lake Golf Resort (11.1 Miles)

 Fresh air.
 Crystal blue skies.
 Radiant sunshine.
 Dark oak woodlands and bright flowers.
 Welcome to Blacklake!
 Nestled among 421 acres of lush California countryside on the Central Coast, Blacklake embraces a natural beauty and intimacy all its own.
 Along with its luxurious living and abundant recreation, Blacklake has everything you’ve been looking for.